Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/preface/java_preparation.rst

 **Note: The Linux is case sensitive.**

-First, type ``ls`` into the Terminal and press the “Enter” key.
+First, type ``ls`` into the Terminal and press the "Enter" key.
 The result is shown below:

 .. image:: ../_static/p00-imgs/chapter00-03.png